sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 UPGRADE FROM 3.x to 4.0
 =======================

+### Sonata\MediaBundle\Thumbnail\ResizableThumbnailInterface

+  This interface is added to provide a clearer API for `FormatThumbnail`.
+It allows to know if a `Thumbnail` object can be generated with custom `Resizer` instances, not the ones provided by the file provider.

+### Removed OpenStack / Rackspace integration

+  This integration is removed because the php packages are not up to date.

 ### Integration with classification-bundle

   In SonataMediaBundle 4.0 we improved the integration with SonataClassificationBundle, you don't need